MosesSupposes/Purescript-By-Example/text/chapter3.md

 This is because function application associates to the left, and this explains why we can just specify function arguments one after the other, separated by whitespace.

+The `->` operator in function types is a _type constructor_ for functions.
+It takes two type arguments, the function's argument type and the return type.
+The left and right operands respectively.

 Note that in the rest of the book, I will talk about things like "functions of two arguments".
-However, it is to be understood that this means a curried function, taking a first argument and returning another function.
+However, it is to be understood that this means a curried function, taking a first argument and returning a function that takes the second.

 Now consider the definition of `insertEntry`: